 One week is always too little to explore an entire country, but you can definitely see the highlights.
 Our first stop on our itinerary will be in Seoul.
 Although most of it was destroyed by the Korean War, a few historical buildings still remain.
 Be prepared to see historical buildings surrounded by skyscrapers, cool tourist attractions and experience the incredible nightlife.
 This fashion and the technology-forward city has something for everyone.

 Below are the most important tourist attractions in Seoul, the ones I recommend visiting.
-From breathtaking panoramic views, shopping opportunities, history and culture, this guide covers it all.
+From breathtaking panoramic views, shopping opportunities, history and culture, this itinerary covers it all.

 TAKE A TRIP TO THE NORTH KOREAN BORDER